Updated on 23 Jan 2020.

 How to Avoid Fuel Surcharge

 - Go for cash when paying for fuel.
-Use credit card for fuel only when the card offers additional benefit beyond the fuel surcharge waiver.
+Use a credit card for fuel only when the card offers additional benefits beyond the fuel surcharge waiver.

 Additional tax burden on fees (GST)

-On above mentioned charges & fees, you now have to pay an additional tax in the form of GST.
+On the above-mentioned charges & fees, you now have to pay an additional tax in the form of GST.
 This puts additional pressure on your pocket.

 GST – INR 360 (18%)

 - The only way to avoid taxes is to avoid fees.
 Neither you have to pay any fees nor any tax on that.

 More wisely you use your credit card, more you get the benefits.
 I hope you found this article to be helpful and informative.
 Let me know what you think of it in the comments below.